monkemonke1432/Silly-Seals/README.md

-this prototype is based off of https://github.com/NormalVR/GorillaTemplate
+this is based off of https://github.com/NormalVR/GorillaTemplate